CLASSIC COLOMBIA BIRDING TOUR: DETAILED ITINERARY

 During the late afternoon, we will explore some dry habitat in the Magdalena Valley, where we will have our first chance to find the endemic Apical Flycatcher and Velvet-fronted Euphonia, while other new birds could well include Crested and Yellow-headed Caracaras, Scarlet-fronted Parakeet, White-bellied Antbird, Pale-eyed Pygmy Tyrant, Black-striped Sparrow, Grey Pileated Finch, Grey Seedeater and Black-faced Grassquit.

-After exploring this area we will continue on to Ibagué for an overnight stay.
+After exploring this area we will continue to Cajamarca for a two nights stay.

-Colombia: Day 5 This morning we shall visit some relict patches of drier woodland above Ibagué.
+Colombia: Day 6 This morning we shall visit some relict patches of drier woodland in the Cajamarca region.
 Here we will try to find such endemics as the rare Tolima Dove, Indigo-capped Hummingbird, Tolima Blossomcrown and the highly localized Yellow-headed Brushfinch.
-We also have a good chance of finding the lovely Velvet-fronted Euphonia and the shy Yellow-throated Brushfinch, as. well as the superb Grey-throated and Crimson-rumped Toucanets, Northern White-crowned Tapaculo, Moustached Puffbird, Collared Trogon and Andean Solitaire.
+We also have a good chance of finding the shy White-naped Brushfinch, as well as the superb White-throated and Crimson-rumped Toucanets, White-crowned Tapaculo, Moustached Puffbird, Collared Trogon and Andean Solitaire.

 Afterwards, we continue northwestwards across the paramo to Otún Quimbaya for an overnight stay.
-We may encounter the widespread Tropical Screech Owl this evening.
+We may encounter Rufescent and Tropical Screech Owls this evening.

 Dense brush at the forest edge holds the inconspicuous and recently-described Stiles’s Tapaculo, whilst almost pure whistles from the forest understorey indicate the presence of Chestnut-breasted Wrens, perhaps more numerous here than anywhere else in the species’ range.
 It is also an excellent place for hearing, and with luck seeing, the secretive Chestnut Wood Quail, and even the rarely seen Hooded Antpitta, which is being seen with increasing regularity at this site.